Akure: Climate

 Akure has a tropical humid climate with two seasons, wet and dry season.

-Akure is about 7°25’ north of the equator and 5°19’ east of the Ekiti.
+Akure is about 7°25' north of the equator and 5°19' east of the Ekiti.
 It is about 700 km southwest of Abuja and 311 km north of Lagos State.
 Residential districts are of varying density, some area such as Arakale, Ayedun Quarters, Ijoka, and Oja-Oba consist of over 200 pd/ha, while areas such as Ijapo Estate, Alagbaka Estate, Avenue and Idofin have between 60 and 100 pd/ha.
 The town is situated in the tropical rainforest zone in Nigeria.

 Temperature

 The average annual temperature is 25.8 °C (78.5 °F) in Akure.
 A daily maximum temperature above 30 °C is typical during the hot season, which lasts about 2.0 months from late January to late March.
 March has an average high temperature of 30.5 °C and an average low temperature of 22 °C typically at nights, making it the hottest month of the year.

 A daily maximum temperature below 27.8 °C is typical during the 3.8 months of the cool season, which runs from mid June to early October.
-August, with average lows of 20.5 °C and highs of 26.6 °F, is the coolest month of the year.
+August, with average lows of 20.5 °C and highs of 26.6 °C, is the coolest month of the year.